 At this point, it’s difficult to imagine progress until patriarchal attitudes stop influencing policies and plural legal systems take a bold step to defining what is unacceptable in one definitive law.

 There is, however, an undeniable appetite for progression in this area.
-In a recent Afrobarometer Survey taking in 34 African countries between 2011-2013, Africans of both sexes support women’s equality with 72% agreeing that women should have equal rights.
+In an Afrobarometer Survey taking in 34 African countries between 2011–2013, Africans of both sexes support women’s equality with 72% agreeing that women should have equal rights.
 Of those surveyed 68% of men and 76% of women share this view.